andrewSharo/StrVCTVRE/README.md

 ```

 ### 7. Other notes
+StrVCTVRE only annotates structural variant records that overlap an exon and have 'END' and 'SVTYPE' entries in the INFO column.
+SVs that do not contain 'END' and 'SVTYPE' entries will be annotated with 'NA.'
+SVs that are not exonic will be annotated with 'not_exonic.'

 StrVCTVRE can annotate and output vcf files compressed with bgzip.
 It uses file extensions to know whether an input or output file should be compressed or not.